litestar-org/polyfactory/docs/index.md

 Any class from `ModelFactory` can use the decorator to register as a fixture easily.

-The model factory will be registered as an fixture with camelcase name.
+The model factory will be registered as an fixture with name in snake case.

 e.g. `PersonFactory` -> `person_factory`